About Finnish comics

 Although some, like Juba Tuomola and Pertti Jarla above, have found success, it is very rare for Finnish comic artists to be able to support themselves by comics alone.
 Finland, a country of five million people, has never really witnessed the birth of a comic industry.
 This also means that Finnish artists are never under any illusions about their future.
 They know that they very likely have to earn their bread and butter doing something else.
 Although drawing comics can be a job, it must also be a passion.
 Artists make comics because they really want to.
-And as it will not make them rich, they also do not have to care about making compromises.
+And as it will not make them rich, they also have to be prepared to making compromises.

 Of contemporary Finnish artists, Tommi Musturi is in many ways a typical comic avantgardist.
 His stories are almost or entirely non-verbal, attracting the readers’ attention with their strange forms and almost irritatingly bright colors.
 There is a similar subtly disturbing yet enticing quality to many other Finnish comics.
-The colors of Marko Turunen’s work are like from beautiful nightmare.
+The colors of Marko Turunen’s work appear as if taken from a beautiful nightmare.
 Matti Hagelberg challenges his readers by breaking the norms of storytelling and page layout.
 Jyrki Heikkinen’s humble, hunch-backed characters look like they are carrying the world on their shoulders but they are stubborn, the hardest of winds could not move them.

 Freedom and the relationship between people and their fellow beings are central themes in Finnish comic art.
 In this sense many Finnish comic artists find kindred souls in Jim Woodring in the US, Moebius in France and Helge Reumann in Switzerland, for whom comics are songs of praise for freedom and wild imagination.